sroscoe2/CS222-Lab-07/readme.md

 ### ReverseQueue.java

-4. Open the file `ReverseQueue.java` in the `main` package.
+5. Open the file `ReverseQueue.java` in the `main` package.
 Implement the method `reverseQueue()`, which takes a Queue `q` as a parameter.
 You should use only Queue operations (enqueue, dequeue, peekFront/peekBack).
 Do not use Java-provided methods or interfaces.

-5. Run `ReverseQueueTests.java` and ensure all test cases pass.
+6. Run `ReverseQueueTests.java` and ensure all test cases pass.

+### Finishing Up

+7. Create a new text file in the root of the lab directory, named `examples.txt`.
+Brainstorm with your partner, and in this file, write down three examples for a real-life Stack, and three examples for a real-life Queue.
+Be creative!
+Do not use examples we have discussed in class.

-6. Ensure your project folder is named `firstNameLI-CS222-Lab-07`.
+8. Ensure your project folder is named `firstNameLI-CS222-Lab-07`.
 Then zip the project folder and turn it in to Canvas.

 ## Explanations/Hints